Feeling Powerless, Families Bring Elderly Home in Pandemic

 With care, Arlene has regained lost weight and stabilized.
 And Jill, who stays home each night to be with her mother, has found some peace.

-“Even if the pandemic ended tomorrow, I still have my mom,” says Wisler, of Plainview, New York.
+“Even if the pandemic ended tomorrow, I still have my mom,” says Wisler, of Plainview, N.Y.
 “Some days are good and some days are bad.
 But every day is a victory.”

 After bringing her mother home, Wisler mentioned her decision on a Facebook group for families battling the lockdowns, Caregivers for Compromise.
 Another New York woman looking to remove her mother from a nursing home asked Wisler for guidance.
 Then another.
 And another.